 Those statements are distinctly, directly opposed to the dominant attitude in American churches today.
 I know that.
-But I believe this is part of the unique role the Lord Jesus has for the EPC.
-He has blessed us with a spiritual connection, a real connection that gives us an astounding testimony to not just our surrounding culture, but also the American church.
+But I believe this is part of the unique role that the Lord Jesus has for in the Evangelical Presbyterian Church.
+He has blessed us with a spiritual connection-a real connection-that gives us an astounding testimony to not just our surrounding culture, but also the American church.

 Under our Lord's leadership and provision, we will not "swim with the tide."
 We are going to do something distinctly different.

-We will cover our operational costs, and then we will invest generously-sacrificially-in connectional ministry, what Jesus has called us to be.
-And we will invest generously sacrificially-in collaborative ministry, what Jesus has called us to do.
+We will cover our operational costs, and then we will invest generously-sacrificially-in connectional ministry, what Jesus has called us to be as a church.
+And we will invest generously-sacrificially-in collaborative ministry, what Jesus has called us to do.
 And I am convinced that by investing in this way, we will be better-much better-together than we could ever be without the connectionalism so central to who we are.